A randomised, phase 2 UK multi-centre study to determine reactogenicity of booster vaccination against ancestral and novel variants of SARS-CoV-2

 Wellcome-MRC Institute of Metabolic Science, Cambridge

 With the emergence of SARS-CoV-2 variants which may reduce vaccine efficacy against COVID-19, and with waning of immunity over time, it is likely that seasonal booster vaccines may be necessary for high risk groups.
-This study is to determine the safety and immune responses seen when people receive a COVID-19 booster vaccination, depending on whether they have received either the Oxford/AZ or Pfizer vaccines as their original course of 2 vaccines (known as prime-boost).
+The COV-BOOST study aims to determine the safety and immune responses seen when people receive a COVID-19 booster vaccination, depending on whether they have received either the Oxford/AZ or Pfizer vaccines as their original course of 2 vaccines (known as prime-boost).